 Being injured in a car accident, motorcycle accident, or other motor vehicle accident can result in significant losses and damages.
 In addition to your physical injuries and emotional stress, you also may incur substantial financial losses.
 If an insurance adjuster for the other party contacts you to discuss the accident, it’s important to know how to properly negotiate your claim.

-9 Tips for Negotiating with an Insurance Claims Adjuster
+9 Tips for Negotiating with a Utah Insurance Claims Adjuster

 - Thoroughly Document Your Damages and Losses for the Claims Process